36°35′44″N – 4°38′14″O

 The rough urban distribution of Mijas allowed the last Moors from Málaga to resist for some time in this area.
-The day laborers from the 20th century would turn this inconvenience into slopes attracting many tourists thanks to the donkey-taxis.
-Ven a España !!!
-Visit Spain !!!
+Already in the 20th century, the workers would turn the inconvenience of their slopes into the famous donkey taxis.

-Since it’s a small place, Mijas makes for a perfect day trip!
+Since it is a small place, Mijas is perfect for a day trip!
 Its slopes are connected to a very particular means of transportation: the donkey-taxis, which allow you to experience how people used to move around this villa.
-Afterwards, we recommend the old Virgen de la Peña Chapel, the Inmaculada Concepción Church, the bull ring, and the Historic-ethnological museum of Mijas.
+Afterwards, we recommend the old Virgen de la Peña Hermitage, the Inmaculada Concepción Church, the bullring, and the Historic-ethnological museum of Mijas.
 There many surrounding areas that are also worth visiting.
-For example, you could go westwards to Marbella, and eastwards to Málaga.
-Later on, you can read more on the excellent cuisine from Mijas, as well as a careful selection of hotels and restaurants.
+For example, you could go west to Marbella, and east to Málaga.

-Mijas village was declared a Historic-artistic site because of its beautiful white houses, crown around narrow streets belonging to the Moorish urban planning and endless slopes that test the traveler’s physical fitness.
+Mijas village was declared a Historic-artistic site because of its beautiful white houses, located around narrow streets belonging to the Moorish urban planning and endless slopes that test the traveler’s physical fitness.
 If you do not want to be tested, you should call one of the famous donkey-taxis, which have become the symbol of the town.
 They are so important that they have their own parking lots where you can hire them –a donkey ride normally lasts around 15 minutes.

-In our opinion, the most recommended main sight is the Virgen de la Peña Chapel, excavated in 1548 by mercedarian friars on the rock of the promontory in El Compás.
-The image of the patron saint of the town was installed here: its originality and the valley’s view are worth the visit.
+In our opinion, the most recommended main sight is the Virgen de la Peña Hermitage, carved in 1548 by Mercedarian friars on the rock of the promontory in El Compás.
+The image of the patron saint of the town was placed here: its originality and the valley’s view are worth the visit.

 It is very interesting to see the Carromato de Max, a space similar to the famous old cabinets of curiosities or “House of Wonders”, where sellers try to surprise you with tiny artisan products, whose text and figures sizes can only be appreciated if using magnifying lenses (an activity worth to do if traveling with children).